-A DAY IN THE LIFE OF A SCHOOL OF JOURNALISM STUDENT
+A DAY IN THE LIFE OF A SCHOOL OF JOURNALISM TRAINEE

 You’ll start every day promptly with a look at the day’s papers – reading, analysing and discussing everything from the front pages to the back.